WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

 may be used for bona fide personal, educational, non-commercial purposes only.
 You may not use this Content in a defamatory, derogatory or offensive manner.
-In addition, you may not use the Content for or in any commercial or for-profit manner without the prior written consent of WGBH.
+In addition, you may not use the Content for or in any commercial or for-profit manner without the prior written consent of GBH.
 For clarity, this means the Content may not be used in any commercial tie-in (i.e. use of the Content in connection with marketing merchandise or services and/or in connection with premiums or promotions, or use of the Site or Content in order to gain